dstepanets/Avaj-Launcher/README.md

 - error management
 - and more

 The program takes a scenario file.
-It lists aircrafts and their started coordinates.
-First line - the number of simulation runs.
-Each run, the Weather Tower provides updated weather conditions for each aircraft and its coordinates.
-And aircrafts react with changing coordinates by specified step and logging a message to the simulation file, and a message corresponds to the weather.
+It lists aircraft and their started coordinates.
+The first line is the number of simulation runs.
+Each run, the Weather Tower provides updated weather conditions for every aircraft and its coordinates.
+And aircraft react with changing coordinates by specified step and logging a message to the simulation file, the message corresponds to the weather.
 If the height of an aircraft reaches 0, it lands and unregisters from the Tower, thus stopping its participation.

 *This is the first project of the Java branch at School 42.*